bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 # Ideas
  - Anytime hidden player lands on 2, they place down a powerup for the hunts anywhere on the board
- - Anytime the hidden player lands on the center, the can rotate 3 tiles of their choices, regardless of who is on it.
+ - Anytime the hidden player lands on the center, they can rotate 3 tiles of their choices, regardless of who is on it.
+(You simply pass through start, you must stop)
- -